Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 refinance programs you may be eligible for.”
 You can obtain more information about the HARP mortgage loan refinance program here: HARP mortgage loan refinance program.

-- Verification of Income (Proof of Income Checklist) – As the list found on this linked page shows, generally this consists of your most recent 2 paystubs, which must at least cover the last 30 days.
+- Verification of Income (Proof of Income Checklist) – As the list found on this linked page shows, generally this consists of your most recent 2 paystubs, which must at least cover the last 30 days (i.e. if you get paid 1x per week then you will need 4 paystubs, if you get paid every 2 weeks or 2x per month then you will need 2 paystubs, but if you get paid 1x per month then you will need 2 paystubs).
 However, the proof of income could also be Pension Income, Social Security Income, Disability Income, Alimony, business income, and any other source of income.
 You will need to provide proof of income that applies in your case.
-For example, if you are self employed, or own a business, you will need to provide the Profit & Loss Statement and other documents required.
-If you are unemployed, but not receiving unemployment benefits, you will need to explain this prominently in your Borrower Short Sale Hardship Letter (see below).
+For example, if you are self employed, or own a business, you will need to provide a Year to Date (YTD) Profit & Loss Statement for the business.
+If you are unemployed, but not receiving unemployment benefits, you will need to explain this prominently in your Borrower Short Sale Hardship Letter (see below) and may even need a Borrower Lack of Paystubs Letter (I will prepare this for you if necessary).

 - Bank Statements (most recent 2 months) – You will need to provide the full bank statements for all the bank accounts that the borrower(s) on the loan own.
 Online printouts of account activity are not acceptable.
 Most banks make full statements available for download via their online banking systems.